2018 ES 300h New Car Test Drive

 There's also an ES 300h hybrid, using a 2.5-liter Atkinson-cycle four-cylinder engine paired to an electric motor with generator.
 The Drive Select system offers Eco, Power and EV (all-electric) modes.

 The ES 350 gets an EPA-rated 21 City, 31 highway, 24 Combined miles per gallon; while the ES 300h rates 40 City, 39 Highway and 39 Combined mpg.

 The IIHS gives it five stars overall in crash protection, and four stars for frontal impact.
-But they still give it a Top Safety Pick+ award, apparently because of the standard automatic emergency braking.
+But they still give it a Top Safety Pick+ award, probably because of standard automatic emergency braking.

+The ES comes very well equipped.
 Standard equipment includes perforated NuLuxe leatherette upholstery, automatic climate control, keyless ignition, sunroof, HomeLink garage-door opener, 4.2-inch color info display, eight-speaker audio system with seven-inch screen, rearview camera, HD radio with traffic and weather data, Siri Eyes Free, Bluetooth streaming audio, USB/iPod connectivity, and satellite radio.
-For 2017 there is also an app that takes data from a smartphone to provide turn-by-turn navigation directions.

 The Ultra Luxury Package lives up to its name, with gorgeous semi-aniline leather seats and exotic wood choices like bamboo.
 Lexus Safety Connect adds telematic services including roadside assistance, emergency assistance, a stolen vehicle locator, and automatic collision notification.
 More options include a hard-drive-based navigation system with voice command, Mark Levinson audio, upgraded leather and trims (or NuLuxe seats that can be heated and ventilated), and the next generation of infotainment system with apps.